Page 7: Historical Events In October - 17

 1981 On October - 17 david Guion, composer, dies at 88

-1982 The outlawing of the 'Solidarity' labour movement causes widespread strikes and demonstrations in Poland on this day in history.
+1982 The outlawing of the 'Solidarity' labour movement causes widespread strikes and demonstrations in Poland on October - 17.

 1983 Raymond Aron, French sociologist/political scientist, dies at 78 on October - 17.

-1986 On October - 17 uS Senate approved immigration bill prohibiting hiring of illegal aliens & offered amnesty to illegals who entered prior to 1982
+1986 US Senate approved immigration bill prohibiting hiring of illegal aliens & offered amnesty to illegals who entered prior to 1982 on October - 17.

 1987 First World Series game in a covered stadium in Minnesota Metrodome on October - 17.